Retinal Disorders

 As the condition worsens, an ophthalmologist may recommend anti-vascular endothelial growth factor (anti-VEGF) drugs.
 Anti-VEGF drugs are injected into the eye.
 They slow the growth of new blood vessels and can help preserve your vision.

-Laser treatment or surgery are options in some cases.
-Our Ophthalmology care team will provide you with more information if laser treatment or surgery are recommended as part of your care plan.
+Laser treatment or surgery is an option in some cases.
+Our Ophthalmology care team will provide you with more information if laser treatment or surgery is recommended as part of your care plan.

 Retinal tears and detachment

-Retinal tears occur when the jelly-like substance that fills most of the eyeball (vitreous) shrinks and tugs on the retina, causing it to partially pull away from the back of the eye.
+Retinal tears occur when the jelly-like substance that fills most of the eye (the vitreous) shrinks and tugs on the retina, causing it to pull partially away from the back of the eye.

 Symptoms